Contact processes on the integers: Introduction

 \section{Introduction}

-The central limit theorem for the right endpoint of the nearest neighbours (one-dimensional) contact process was established in Galves and Presutti \cite{GP}.
-Shortly afterwards an alternative proof was given in Kuczek \cite{K}, the seminal idea there was the existence of space-time points (termed break points) at which the behaviour of the right endpoint stochastically replicates.
-The extension of this result for symmetric non-nearest neighbours contact processes is studied in Mountford and Sweet \cite{MS}.
-The key to the extension is Theorem 3 there, it states that the right endpoint of the process started from a single point is not overtaken from the right endpoint of the process started from all points to its left for all times with positive probability.
+The central limit theorem for the right endpoint of the contact process on the integers with nearest neighbours interaction (in other words, the basic one-dimensional contact process) was established in Galves and Presutti \cite{GP}.
+An alternative proof was later given in Kuczek \cite{K}.
+The seminal argument invented there is the embedding of regenerative space-time points, termed break points, on the trajectory of the right endpoint.
+By adapting Kuczek's argument and creation of a block construction that uses ideas from Bezuidenhout and Grimmett \cite{BG}, the result was extended to one-dimensional non-nearest neighbours contact processes in Mountford and Sweet \cite{MS}.
+The key to the extension, Theorem 3 in \cite{MS}, is that with positive probability the right endpoint of the process started from the origin is not overtaken from the right endpoint of the process started from all sites left of the origin for all times.

-In Section \ref{Scp} we focus on giving a short and complete proof of this theorem that is then shown to be sufficient for obtaining an elementary proof of the i.i.d.\ behaviour of the right endpoint by a simple restart argument and the definition of break points in \cite{MS}.
-We also note that the proof of this theorem given here relies on firstly showing the following consequence of the shape theorem.
-The contact processes started from all sites and from any finite set agree on this set for all times with positive probability, this notably extents for the process on $\Z^{d}$.
-It is worth stressing that no block construction arguments are needed for the proofs of these results.
-While on the other hand, we should emphasize that the exponential estimate concerning the time of occurance of break point in Lemma 6 in \cite{MS} is the necessary result for establishing the extension of the central limit theorem in this case, since the ideas devised here seem to be insufficient for giving an alternative proof of this.
+In Section \ref{Scp} we aim at giving a short and complete proof of this theorem for contact processes on the integers with symmetric, translation invariant interaction; this result is then shown to be sufficient for giving an elementary proof of the i.i.d.\ behaviour of the right endpoint by a simple restart argument and the adaptation of Kuczek's argument in \cite{MS}.
+As a byproduct of an intermediate step for the former proof we see that whenever the shape theorem for the contact process holds, there is a positive probability that the process started from all sites and the process started from any finite set to agree on this set for all times.
+It is also worth stressing that the approach for showing the i.i.d.\ behaviour result does not require any renormalization arguments other than those in Durrett and Schonmann \cite{DS} used for the proof of the shape theorem, and further that, in order to extend the result to the central limit theorem the exponential estimate concerning the time of occurrence of a break point (Lemma 6 in \cite{MS}) is necessary.

-In Section \ref{Sperc} we observe that a simple consequence of the result of Durrett and Schonmann \cite{DS2} for oriented percolation is a sharpened large deviations result than the one that the block construction in \cite{MS} builds upon, and remark on that the corresponding large deviations result for contact processes can be obtained in a simple manner.
+In Section \ref{Sperc}, we observe that a simple consequence of the result of Durrett and Schonmann \cite{DS2} for oriented percolation is a sharpened large deviations result than the one that the block construction in \cite{MS} builds upon, and remark on that the corresponding large deviations result for contact processes can be obtained in a simple manner.